 Visit a Distillery

 Many small gin and whisky distilleries are a short drive from Burnbrae Holidays.
 THE BORDERS DISTILLERY IN HAWICK opened in March 2018 producing both gin and whisky.
-It opens from 1st April.
-Mon- Fri 11am, 1pm, 3pm & Saturday 10am, 12pm.
+The shop is open all year Mon-Fri.
+Tours are available from 1st April until October, Mon- Sat 11am, 1pm, & 3pm.
 To book see their website or phone 01450 374330.

 A textile weaving loom to visit near Kelso